Introduction to Social Work Field Education

 - Students must undertake placements in at least two practice settings (e.g.: hospital, neighbourhood centre, government agency).

-- Students must experience at least two fields of practice (e.g.: mental health, child protection, refugee settlement).
+- Students must experience at least two fields of practice (for example, mental health and child protection, or refugee settlement and disability services).

 - Students must be able to practice using a diverse range of social work interventions, including casework, group work, community work, policy development, social action and research.